 The eyes are a very sensitive part of the body.
 A tiny eyelash or particle of sand in the eye can be maddening.

 If you wake up one day with a sore, swollen, or red eye, it can be tricky to figure out what happened.
-There are some clues when it comes to insect bites, particularly those from spiders.
+There are some clues when it comes to spider bites.